aisingapore/TagUI/docs/reference.rst

 delete
 ###################
 Delete data in Excel files.
 Both relative and absolute file paths supported.
 Error will be shown if the specified file or sheet does not exist.
-You can delete a range of cells by assigning an empty array to it.
+Delete a range of cells by assigning an empty array to it.

 .. code-block:: none